siddharthroy12/Portfolio-website/content/_index.md

 name: Siddharth Roy
 smallbio: A Front-End Web Developer passionate about creating interactive applications and experiences on the web.
-about: I'm a front-end web developer with a background in computer systems and network infrastructure.
-My 8 years of IT experience has given me a strong foundation for web development and building complex solutions.
-Recently, I graduated from the Juno College Immersive Web Development Bootcamp.
-I am passionate about coding and solving problems through code, and I am excited to work alongside other amazing programmers and learn so much more!
+about: I'm a front-end web developer and College student based in India.
+I've been coding since I was 14, and I am passionate about coding and solving problems through code.
+I have good knowledge about React, Next.js, Typescript, NodeJs.
+Besides web development I also love to make games.
 picture: /uploads/profilepic.jpeg
 email: siddharthroy36912@gmail.com
+headtitle: Siddharth Roy - Web Developer
+headdescription: A Front-End Web Developer passionate about creating interactive applications and experiences on the web.
 ---